-Today, obesity stands out as one of the most common problems cats suffer worldwide.
+Today, obesity stands out as one of the most common problems cats and even emotional support animals suffer worldwide.
 Because you’re looking at them day in and day out, it’s not always easy to tell if your little kitty needs to lose some weight.
 Some of us even consider fatty cats to be adorable.

 The thing is, the extra weight puts a lot of strain on their body and organs, and if left overweight, the kitty could have serious health problems down the line.
 Just so you know we’re being serious with you; we’re going to explore some of the biggest reasons your cat might need to lose weight below and how you can help them do that.

 Being as much as two pounds overweight can put your cat at risk of having health problems.
 The threat is so severe that most of the time, developing health challenges for overweight cats isn’t an ‘if,’ but more a question of ‘when.’
 Overweight cats usually have a generally shorter lifespan than their fitter counterparts and are much less energetic in interacting with their families.

 These are some of the most significant disorders associated with overweight cats: